tamtakoe/common-validators/README.md

 ### Validators.add, Validators.load

-Use this methods for adding custom validators in simple format.
+Use this methods for adding custom validators in simple format (see common-validators-library.js in module folder).
 See more in [validators-constructor documentation](https://www.npmjs.com/package/validators-constructor).
 Also you can use `Object.assign(commonValidators, customValidators)` in other situations